Impact

 Risk and Exploitability

 The CVSS score of 4.1 indicates a moderate risk.
-EPSS data is not available, and the vulnerability is not listed in the CISA KEV catalog, suggesting no confirmed exploits in the wild.
+The EPSS score of < 1% suggests a very low probability of exploitation.
+The vulnerability is not listed in the CISA KEV catalog, indicating no confirmed exploits in the wild.
 If the pixel cache server is exposed to the network, the attack vector is likely remote, as an adversary could connect to the server and retrieve pixel data.
 If the server is isolated, the risk may be limited to local or compromised hosts.

 OpenCVE Enrichment